 Do you remember hearing this refrain from your teachers?
 You can probably recite it as readily as the chorus of your favorite song.
 It remains a sad albeit common reflection of life in school in the 21st century.
 Perhaps the question we should ask ourselves is “What’s wrong with us?”
 How have we let our children down for so long without making curriculum and instruction changes that inspire students to exercise their civic responsibilities, prepare for their futures, and become faithful stewards of our planet?
 It’s time to confront the reasons why students are so disengaged in American classrooms.

 No Child Left Behind (NCLB) offers a myopic examination of a child’s value.
-While consensus in the educational community agrees that teachers must educate the whole child, the NCLB system of measurement evaluates only a fraction of a child’s potential.
+While stakeholders agree that teachers must educate the whole child, the NCLB system of measurement evaluates only a fraction of a child’s potential.
 Students receive no credit for singing, dancing, drawing, speaking, problem solving, building, or playing an instrument even though many students will build a career using these talents.
-A student can start a club to help end genocide in Africa, hold a car wash to raise money to pay medical bills for a paraplegic classmate, or organize a trip to a nursing home to read poetry to elderly residents but it will not matter – only the test matters in the end.
+A student can start a club to help end genocide in Africa, hold a car wash to raise money to pay medical bills for a paraplegic classmate, or organize a trip to a nursing home to read poetry to elderly residents but it will not count toward their overall performance as a student; only the test matters in the end.
 How can we expect to graduate well-rounded students if we don’t shine a spotlight on and credit them for the good deeds they perform along the way?

 To answer that question requires a definition of education.
 Is education ensuring that students know how to read, write, and compute math problems?
 Is that all they will need to be able to do in order to survive in the workforce and in their personal lives?
 Did our system of education teach people how to avoid losing their lifetime savings in the stock market or their retirement money in the housing market?
 Stay out of jail?
 Solve the global warming crisis?
-End the factory farming industry?
+End our climate destroying, cruel, unhealthy use of animal agriculture?
 Stay in good shape and health to avoid going bankrupt paying hospital bills?
 Start a new business or get and keep a job?
 If schools don’t teach these lessons, who will teach them?
-Legislators can continue to pat themselves on the back for spending so much time and valuable resources and tax dollars on ensuring students master math and reading but they should also recognize the importance of teaching students a wider range of skills.
+Legislators can continue to pat themselves on the back for spending so much time, valuable resources, and tax dollars on ensuring students master math and reading but they should also recognize the importance of teaching students a wider range of skills.

-While recent STEM (Science, Technology, Engineering, and Math) initiatives, innovative charter schools, and service learning projects provide encouraging markers of progress, stakeholders must design U.S. schools in ways that empower educators to prepare students to compete in the global marketplace.
+While recent Science, Technology, Engineering, and Math (STEM) initiatives, innovative schools, and service learning projects provide encouraging markers of progress, stakeholders must design U.S. schools in ways that empower educators to prepare students to compete in the global marketplace.
 Ultimately, American students should learn to think innovatively, finding ways to build new businesses and solve their generation’s problems–creating alternative energy models, devising ways to reduce the national debt, developing plans to increase rates of employment, researching cures to diseases without testing on animals, and solving foreign and domestic policy challenges.
 Remaking schools in ways that engage students in the learning process–to add a purpose to their work–will help satisfy and retain quality teachers and prepare students to thrive in the workplace and their communities.